 Under a shareholders' agreement dated November 13, 2014 between 2945 and Caisse de dépôt et placement du Québec ("CDPQ"), (the "Shareholders Agreement"), if and when 2945 holds 2,600,000 or less common shares of the Corporation, CDPQ will enjoy a right of first opportunity to purchase any common shares of the Corporation that 2945 intends to transfer.
-The Shareholders Agreement also provides that the parties must obtain the prior written consent of the other party to exercise the voting rights attached to their common shares of the Corporation on certain matters relating inter alia to: changes in the nature of the operations of the Corporation; amendments to the Corporation's Articles or by-laws or changes to its capital structure; and, in certain circumstances, the distribution of assets by the Corporation.
+The Shareholders Agreement also provides that the parties must obtain the prior written consent of the other party to exercise the voting rights attached to their common shares of the Corporation on certain matters relating inter alia to: changes in the nature of the operations of the Corporation; amendments to the Corporation.
 The Shareholders Agreement may be terminated by written consent of the parties or if any of the party become insolvent, bankrupt or is dissolved, if CDPQ's participation in the Corporation is less than 10% or if 2945's participation in the Corporation is less than 5%.